tmax818/github-pull-request-basics/README.md

 # Github Pull Request Basics

-## Objectives:
+## Problem Statement

-1. Understand what a pull request is
+The concept of a pull request is unique to Github--so don't feel nervous about not knowing what it is!
-1. Identify how to create a pull request from one fork to another
-2. Identify how to add commits to an existing pull request

-## Overview:

-The concept of a pull request is unique to Github.
-It is a request for the owner of a receiving repository to take your changes, that you made on your own copy of the repo ("your fork"), and "pull" them into the owner's repository.
 Pull requests power the open source community.
 Through this process, anyone can fork a repo, make changes and submit a pull request.
-Instead of the owner working on their codebase alone, _anyone_ can contribute: tests, documentation fixes, new features, awesome layout and graphics, etc...
+Instead of the owner working on their codebase alone, _anyone_ can contribute: tests, documentation fixes, new features, layout, graphics, etc.

-There are some vocabulary words that we need to keep in mind in order to make sure that we're all on the same page.

-* **revision control system**: a software program that keeps tracks of updates / deletions / additions / changes to a collection of content (usually a directory)
-* "**repository**" (or "repo"): a directory of content (including subdirectories) which is managed by `git` (or, "under revision control")
-* "**organization**" (or "org"): a parent entity which "owns" a repo.
-This might be an organization (IBM, Microsoft, the Python foundation) or it might be an owning human (`sgharms`).
-In the case of Learn.co labs, "orgs" are `learn-co-curriculum` and `learn-co-students`
-* "**fork**:" to make a copy of the **repository** owned by one **org** and add it within _another_ **org**. `sgharms` might "fork" `ruby/ruby` (that is `ruby` org's `ruby` repo) to his own org.
-* "**clone**:" to copy a remote repo (on Github, typically, but this could be from a remote server, from a USB drive, even from another directory on your local system) to a local directory with the same name that's under git revision control
+How does this feature work?

+## Objectives

+1. Explain what a pull request is
+1. Identify how to create a pull request from a fork to a repo
+2. Identify how to add commits to an existing pull request

+## Explain What a Pull Requests Is

-* "**pull request**:" to request that the owner of another org take changes you made to your copy of the repo and integrate it into theirs _as if_ you had done the work _on theirs directly_.
+A pull request is a request to the owner of another org take changes you made to your copy of the repo and integrate it into theirs _as if_ you had done the work _on theirs directly_.
+It is a request for the owner of a repository to accept your changes, that you made on your own copy of the repo ("your fork"), and "pull" them into the owner's repository.
 [Here][pr] is a great example of a pull request on the `Ruby` codebase.

+## Identify How to Create a Pull Request from a Fork to a Repo

 Let's go over a conceptual, hypothetical example.
-It's OK if this feels a bit confusing at first.
+It's okay if this feels a bit confusing at first.
 You'll work through this countless times and eventually your brain and fingers will both grasp what's going on.
 Let's look at the following example:

-### Pull Request to a Source Repository

 1. Let's pretend that the learn-co-students organization has a repo called awesome-lab, and we make a "fork" from this repo at `https://github.com/learn-co-students/awesome-lab`.
 2. You would now have a _copy_ of that repo on your Github account ("organization") i.e.